 This policy contains information which is clinical in nature.
 The policy is not medical advice.
 The information in this policy is used by Wellmark to make determinations whether medical treatment is covered under the terms of a Wellmark member's health benefit plan.
 Physicians and other health care providers are responsible for medical advice and treatment.
 If you have specific health care needs, you should consult an appropriate health care professional.
 If you would like to request an accessible version of this document, please contact customer service at 800-524-9242.

 Testing for O6-methylguanine-DNA methyltransferase (MGMT) gene promoter methylation has been proposed as a method to predict which patients with a high-grade glioblastoma (gliomas) (grades III and IV) may benefit from the use of alkylating agent chemotherapy, such as temozolomide (TMZ).
-Malignant gliomas are often treated with combined therapy, including resection, chemotherapy, and radiotherapy.
-However, combined therapy may be too intense in the elderly population, in whom these tumors are most commonly seen.
+Glioblastomas (gliomas) are often treated with combined therapy, including resection, chemotherapy, and radiotherapy.
+However, combined therapy may be too intense in the elderly population, in whom these tumors are commonly seen.

-Gliomas are diagnosed based on results of neurological exam, brain imaging (e.g., MRI, CT), and biopsy.
+Gliomas are diagnosed based on results of neurological examination, brain imaging (e.g., MRI, CT), and tissue (histological) diagnosis (biopsy).
 Although, imaging is useful in distinguishing high-grade from low-grade glioma, grading is established based on both histology and molecular characteristics.
 Histological diagnosis can be accomplished either at the time of surgical resection or by a more limited biopsy.
 Biopsy alone is used in situations where the lesion is not amendable to resection, a meaningful amount of tumor tissue cannot be removed, or the patient’s overall clinical condition will not permit surgery.

 The Association for Molecular Pathology noted, “that there is sufficient evidence to support MGMT testing all glioma patients with a post-treatment imaging study suggesting progression/pseudo-progression.”
 The rationale for this position was that “retrospective determination of MGMT promoter methylation status in the pre-treated, original biopsies can be critical in the distinction of this post-treatment effect in patients with imaging consistent with progression/pseudo-progression to ensure that effective therapies are not inappropriately terminated under the false assumption of disease progression (versus the alternative diagnosis of transient good-prognosis pseudo-progression).”